Arraba, Jenin

 Arraba (عرّابة ʻArrābah), also Arrabah, Arrabeh or Arrabet Jenin, is a Palestinian town in the northern West Bank located 12 kilometers southwest of Jenin and has an elevation of 350 meters above sea level.
 According to the Palestinian Central Bureau of Statistics (PCBS) census, Arraba had a population of 11,479 in 2017.

 History

-The lands of 'Arraba include Khirbet al-Hamam and Tel el-Muhafer, either of which believed to be the site of the Canaanite town Arubboth from the Books of Kings (Rubutu in the Egyptian documents) and the city Narbata of the Roman period.
+The lands of 'Arraba include Khirbet al-Hammam and Tel el-Muhafer, either of which believed to be the site of the Israelite town Arubboth from the Books of Kings (associated with the Canaanite Rubutu in the Egyptian documents) and the Jewish city Narbata of the Roman period.
 Tell Dothan is located just north-east of Arraba.

 Pottery remains from the late Roman, Byzantine, early Muslim and the Middle Ages have been found here.

 In 1226 the geographer Yaqut al-Hamawi noted that the village had a holy place named after the prophet 'Arabil'.
 During the Crusader period, Arraba appears as one of the settlements marking the eastern boundary of the Caesarea district.